jtratner/dotvim/README.rst

 jtratner's dotvim
 ==================

+.. contents:: Contents of the README
+    :depth: 2

 These are my dotvim files.
 I separated them out from `my dotfiles`_ because I wanted to be able to offer them individually (and, more specifically, to share them with my *Machine Learning* class on Coursera :) ).
 Octave is baked right